99degree/linux/README.md

 dts changes from mainly map220v [2] and the sm7125.dtsi within, together with my local changes aimed to sc7180.dtsi after all (assumed the great commonality of sc7180 and sm7125).
-I really limited the change to sc7180.dtsi and to archeive, i rather choose to override the value/node in sm7125.dtsi instead. the effective main dts is named as sm7125-idp.dts and comtaining all machine specific node (the difference between redmi note 9 pro and smasung A72/A52), unless there is any dt node missing by sm7125-idp.dts but present in arch/arm64/boot/dts/qcom/sm7125-samsung-a52q.dts or fail merge, most of the common functionality are paired.
+I really limited the change to sc7180.dtsi and to archeive, i rather choose to override the value/node in sm7125.dtsi instead. the effective main dts is named as sm7125-idp.dts as result.
+Later Joyeuse changes (redminote 9 pro) upstreamed, so all local modified dts changes are put into sm7125-idp.dtsi and inherit all machine specific node from upstream.
+There is no more rely on smasung A72/A52 tree from map220v.
+Unless there is any dt node missing by sm7125-idp.dts but present in arch/arm64/boot/dts/qcom/sm7125-samsung-a52q.dts or fail merge, most of the common functionality are paired.

 Here are functionality not tested: